Keep Your Mouth Shut for Better Sleep

 Does your snoring keep your partner awake at night?
 Snoring occurs due to a partially obstructed airway during sleep.
 While this can be harmless, it could also signal a more serious condition known as Obstructive Sleep Apnea or OSA.
 Sleep apnea occurs when an airway is blocked during sleep and can be presented as a pause in breathing that can last between ten seconds to a minute.

 It takes a lot more energy to breath through the mouth so in return you may become exhausted and may not get a restful sleep.
 Many other health problems may develop just from mouth breathing.
-Dr. Welz recommends a book The Oxygen Advantage by Patrick McKeown.
+Dr. Welz recommends a book: The Oxygen Advantage by Patrick McKeown.
 In an article that addresses all the benefits as well as clinical studies about mouth breathing, the dentist recommends using Somnifix Sleep Strips, but 3M Micropore Tape is just as effective and less expensive.
 Additionally, an article recently released by NPR elaborates further on the benefits of nose-breathing, including reduced anxiety and increased lung capacity.